ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-backup}

 Yes, with some limitations.
-You can't create a snapshot copy in another region if the snapshot's source volume exceeds 10 TB.
-Consistency group snapshots of multiple `sdp` volumes are not supported.
+[Beta]{: tag-cyan} Customers with special access can create cross-regional copies of the second-generation volume backups if the source volume exceeds 10 TB.
+This feature is not generally available yet.
+Consistency group snapshots are not supported.

 ## How does {{site.data.keyword.block_storage_is_short}} prevent a single point of failure?
 What mechanism assures data durability?
 {: faq}